 Two other popular types of anti-inflammatory medications include the leukotriene modifier pills monteleukast (Singulair), which can be taken just once a day, zafirlukast (Accolate) taken twice a day, and zileutin (Zyflo) taken four times a day.
 The third type of anti-inflammatory drug is the inhaled cromones: cromolyn (Intal) and nedocromil (Tilade).

 Bronchodilators relieve the symptoms of asthma by temporarily relaxing the muscle bands that tighten around the airways.
 As a result, breathing improves for about four hours for the short-acting bronchodilators and for about 12 hours for the long-acting inhaled bronchodilators.
-Caffeine is a short-acting bronchodilator found in many beverages, but it is less effective and more likely to cause side-effects when compared to prescription bronchodilators.
 Short-acting inhaled bronchodilators include the highly popular rescue inhaler albuterol (Ventolin, Proventil, ProAir, and a generic, called salbutamol in Europe) and the new L-albuterol (Xopenex) with the potential advantage of fewer side-effects for some patients.
 Long-acting inhaled bronchodilators include salmeterol (Serevent) and formoterol (Foradil or Oxis).
 When an inhaled corticosteroid is not adequately controlling asthma, a long-acting bronchodilator is often added.
+According to the FDA, for safety reasons, these long-acting medications should only be used in combination with another controller medication and only for as long as necessary to regain control.
 Three inhalers combine these two types of asthma controller medications: Advair Diskus (fluticasone in one of three doses, plus salmeterol), Symbicort (budesonide plus formoterol), and Dulera Inhalation Aerosol (mometasone plus formoterol).

 WARNING: Bronchodilators are potent drugs.
 If overused, they can cause dangerous side effects such as high blood pressure and fast or irregular heart beats (arrhythmias).
 If you are using a short-acting rescue bronchodilator more than twice a week because of asthma symptoms, talk to your doctor.
 Your asthma needs to be controlled better, possibly with anti-inflammatory drugs like corticosteroids.